 Teachers use a wide variety of strategies in their teaching and classroom management, aimed to involve all children fully in their learning.
+We develop individualised programmes of intervention through support and advice from external agencies and knowledge held within the school.
+In class, differentiated teaching and learning is planned for, allowing pupils to access at a level that is appropriate for them, also focusing on preferred learning styles.
 As stated above, specific strategies or methods will be personalised for our SEND children, based on their individual needs.
 The following is a small selection of the approaches teachers may use with SEND children in their classes: approaches to support metacognition (for example 'thinking maps' as a tool to organise their ideas and thinking), adaptations to tasks to help scaffold the child's learning, approaches to minimise cognitive load (such as the use of dual coding), strategically placed support staff, visual aids, concrete/physical materials, seating positions within the class, visual timetables, social groupings, peer mentoring or support, individualised targets or reward systems for learning, focus or behaviour, and specific, additional interventions as necessary.